guidepup/guidepup.dev/docs/api/class-screenreader-keyboard.md

 title: "ScreenReaderKeyboard"
 ---

-Base interface for screen-reader classes such as [VoiceOverKeyboard].
+Base interface for screen-reader keyboard classes.

+See also:

+- [VoiceOverKeyboard]

 **Contents:**